AlphaBravoCompany/ab-training-labs/rancher-advanced/day-1/section-2-labs/README.md

 You could, as in previous labs, add this RKE2 cluster to the Rancher UI and even deploy Longhorn if you like.

 The steps to expand this this out to a full HA deployment are more involved, but still straight forward. https://docs.rke2.io/install/ha/

+You would typically run Kubernetes manager nodes in HA with odd number nodes.
+3 is the minimum for high availability and 5 master nodes may be required for a large cluster with many worker nodes and a large amount of pods.

 Additionally, leveraging automation like Terraform and Ansible will allow you easily and repeatable deploy, expand and upgrade clusters to any environment you need.